 Lynn Musto is an Assistant Professor of Nursing at Trinity Western University School of Nursing.
-She is currently a PhD candidate at the University of British Columbia School of Nursing.
+She has a PhD from the University of British Columbia School of Nursing.
 Lynn has been a nurse since 1988, and has spent most of her career working in mental health with adults and adolescents.
 She also worked as contract faculty at Kwantlen Polytechnic University in the Bachelors of Psychiatric Nursing program and as a practice consultant with the College of Registered Psychiatric Nurses of British Columbia.
 Along with her passion for mental health, she is deeply interested in the ethical aspects of nurses’ work.
 Her research focus is on the experience of moral distress and currently she is in the early stages of conducting research that explores the reciprocity between health care organizations and health care professionals as they seek to enact their moral agency.

 Research & Scholarship

 Bachelor of Science in Nursing, (University of Victoria)